dkdndes/django-validate-xsd/README.md

-validate xsd
+Validate XSD - XML Schema
 ===

 Example for the usage of PyXB and Django to generate a generic "wadl.py" file for the validation of related "wadl.xml" documents via django.
-In this example I use the po.xsd file as a basis for the wadl.py file.
-The po.xml file is then checked via the webservice admin interface in the django example.
+In this example I use the po.xsd file as a basis for the generated "wadl.py" file.
+The "po.xml" file will be checked via our webservice admin interface.

 Install
 -------